Do you need anti-malaria medication?

 - Wear closed-toe shoes.

 Stop by any of our clinics for a travel consultation.
-No appointment is necessary at our clinics and you’ll only wait minutes to be seen.
+No appointment is necessary at our clinics and you’ll only wait minutes before seeing a doctor or provider.
 You can call ahead at (917) 310-3371 and let us know you’re on the way or you can check in online.